State of DevSecOps | Datadog

 Fact 6

-For this fact, we focused on AWS and analyzed AWS CloudTrail logs.
+To determine how many organizations were using ClickOps, we analyzed AWS CloudTrail logs.
 Specifically, we defined that an organization is “performing manual cloud deployments through the AWS Console” if we found at least one of the events from the list below in all the AWS accounts they monitor with Datadog.
 Because we assume that every organization monitors at least one production account with Datadog, we’re able to determine that organizations that meet this criteria use ClickOps in their production environment.

 RunInstances